HusainCode/PCAP-Study-Guide-/README.md

 # PCAP-31-03 Exam Preparation

-[In Progress] This repository contains my study notes and the code I wrote to prepare for and pass the **PCAP™ – Certified Associate in Python Programming** (Exam PCAP-31-03).
+This repository contains my study notes and the code I wrote to prepare for and pass the **PCAP™ – Certified Associate in Python Programming** (Exam PCAP-31-03).
 It contains notes and code.

 ## Exam Overview